Code-4-Community/learning-resources/docs/jumpstart/week-9.md

  alphabetical order, for example.

 ## Case
 The `CASE` statement, similar to if-then-else statement or a switch statement, goes through different conditions and returns a value when the first condition is met.
 If the first condition is true, a value will be returned and , if not, the rest of the conditions will be evaluated.
-In case non of the given conditions are true, it returns the value in the `ELSE` claues (just like the `default` case in switch statements).
+In case non of the given conditions are true, it returns the value in the `ELSE` claues (just like the `default` case in switch statements).Don't forget to tell the program that your `CASE` statement is done by an `END` clause.
 Here is what the syntax looks like:

 ```
 CASE